Dublin One City One Book

 "This is an exciting first for One City One Book.
 We expect 'If Ever You Go' to build on the initiative’s success in showcasing great Dublin writing to a wider audience.
 The poems, songs and ballads in the collection are also ideal for the public readings, performances and theatrical events which animate One City One Book", says Margaret Hayes, Dublin City Librarian.

 A full programme of associated events throughout the month of April will intrigue and engage Dubliners and visitors to the city.
-The programme will be launched in March 2014.
+Click herre for a complete programme of events.

 'If Ever You Go: a map of Dublin in poetry and song' will be published in February by Dedalus Press and has the support of The Arts Council and of Poetry Ireland.
 Edited by Pat Boran and Gerard Smyth, 'If Ever You Go : a map of Dublin in poetry and song' is a unique volume of writing about Dublin, from early to modern times and will be available to borrow from libraries and to buy in bookshops from February 2014.